 If you’ve ever had an idea for a new product or service but something stopped you from taking action, the thought of the risk was too off-putting, then this book may be for you.

 Daymond John, Shark Tank entrepreneur talks about how being broke can be your biggest advantage when it comes to building a successful business.
 Why?
 Because when you have nothing to fall back on, you are desperate, then you have to be bold and creative.
-And it is creative original, out of the ox thinking that makes the most out of the limited resources you have.
-In this book Daymond explores how you can scrape, hustle, and dream your way to the top with nothing but your determination and unforgiving drive.
+And it is creating original, out-of-the-box thinking that makes the most out of the limited resources you have.
+In this book, Daymond explores how you can scrape, hustle, and dream your way to the top with nothing but your determination and unforgiving drive.

-Atul Gawande makes an argument that everyone should use the simplest method to organise and deliver our thoughts.
+Atul Gawande makes an argument that everyone should use the simplest method to organize and deliver their thoughts.
 A checklist.
 He outlines the striking improvements in efficiency and productivity that a powerful checklist will develop, helping you succeed.

 This influential book offers insight into four effective steps to the customer development process and how you can apply these steps to make your startup successful.
 It outlines the four steps to uncover and identify flaws in business plans and product development and fix them before they become costly problems.

 Taking a much lighter tone than other books on this list, Manson insists that making the most of our lives isn’t about turning bad situations into good ones, it’s about stomaching the lemons life gives us.
-Start confronting our limitations and you’ll find that you can do a lot more than you ever realised to live the life you want to.
-The Subtle Art of Not Giving a F**k is a refreshing slap for today’s generation to help them lead content and grounded lives
+Start confronting your limitations and you’ll find that you can do a lot more than you ever realized to live the life you want to.
+The Subtle Art of Not Giving a F**k is a refreshing slap for today’s generation to help them lead content and grounded lives.

 Drawing from their own learned experience, Gabriel Weinberg and Justin Mares know that building a successful company is hard.
 So many startups sputter and die in their first stages.